 - If the rava idli is properly done, then a skewer or fork inserted comes out clean or with little crumbs.

-- When the idlis cool down for 3 to 4 mins, demould them with a wet spoon.
+When the rava idlis cool down for 3 to 4 mins, demould them with a wet spoon.

 - Serve rava idli with coconut chutney or potato sagu.